FDSoftware/ripio_faucet_challenge/README.md

 for running celery locally:
 - `poetry run python -m celery -A config worker`

+to enable the programmed beat (to track the wallet balance every 10 minutes), [It is used in case the ETH balance is loaded or withdrawn through a location other than this API, after each transaction the account balance/nonce is tracked]

+- `poetry run python -m celery -A config worker -B`

 this repository is using ruff for formatting/precommit:

 https://github.com/astral-sh/ruff